 When you start to think about protection, how will you think about finding content?
 What is the lifecycle of user management?
 How will you ensure that you can remove access at the appropriate time when someone leaves the organization?

 As a site admin, you can use site policies to help control site proliferation:

-Expiration policies: implementing an expiration policy in the organization can help secure the data and service access.
-You can specify an expiration period and any inactive group that reaches the end of that period, and is not renewed, will be deleted, including archived teams.
+Expiration policies: implementing an expiration policy in the organization can help secure data and service access.
+You can specify an expiration period, and any inactive group that reaches the end of that period, and is not renewed, will be deleted, including archived teams.
 The expiration period begins when the group is created, or on the date it was last renewed.